about project: physio

 Kenny has attended 4 World University Games as a Team GB physio; 2009, 2013, 2015, and as Deputy Head Physio in 2017.
 He has recently been appointed Team GB Head Physiotherapist for 2021 in China.
 During these games, his lead sports roles have included Tennis, Judo, Rugby 7's, Taekwondo and Shooting.

 In 2014 he was a Lead Physiotherapist for Athletics at the Glasgow Commonwealth Games and in 2018 was part of Team Scotland for the Gold Coast Commonwealth Games with responsibilities for Beach Volleyball, Basketball, Weightlifting and Powerlifting.
+He will again be part of Team Scotland at this year's games in Birmingham (2022) with responsibility for Scottish Rugby 7's.

 Since 2009 Kenny has been the Lead Physiotherapist for Scottish Volleyball and sits on the Scottish Beach Volleyball Performance Management Group.
 He has attended numerous Small Nations European Championship qualifiers and finals with the senior men's program and supported the beach volleyball programs in their preparation for Commonwealth Games.